Jennifer Lopez And A-Rod Engaged Already? ‘Jenny From The Block’ Has A New Rock

 “Friends are worried because she’s only just come out of the relationship with Drake and she’s jumped right back in.
 There are concerns that she’s moving way too fast,” an insider stated. “[Lopez’s] heading for heartbreak again.
 When it comes to love, she marches to the beat of her own drum, and she can’t help being a hopeless romantic.”

 Of course, Jennifer Lopez told Ellen DeGeneres that she and Drake never dated.
 Instead, she revealed that they are simply close friends.
-A rep of Lopez also debunked the rumors and revealed that Lopez’s friends aren’t worrying about her dating life.
+A rep of Lopez also debunked the rumors and revealed that Lopez’s friends aren’t worry about her dating life.

 At the same time, E!
 News just released photos of Lopez and Rodriguez on a romantic getaway to the Bahamas.
 The couple was spotted arriving in Marsh Harbour together before cozying up on a boat that took them to the Bakers Bay Golf & Ocean Club on the Abaco Islands.

 Despite the news of an engagement, a source close to the couple claims their romance is new and they are simply enjoying their time together.
 “This is very, very new,” the insider stated.
 “It’s not serious at all.
 J. Lo is just dating.”

 Jennifer Lopez and Alex Rodriguez work out together in Miami after Bahamas getaway — see the pics https://t.co/Jo76wJBAb7 pic.twitter.com/zSglY2ueof